 Someone who has done their research.
 Anyone who knows me knows that it is one of my pet peeves when I interview someone and they haven’t done their research.

-We’re hiring Trainee’s, so I don’t expect people to know everything about recruitment but there are so many ways that people can easily do basic research – the Website, Instagram, LinkedIn, Glassdoor.
+We’re hiring Trainee’s, so I don’t expect people to know everything about recruitment but there are so many ways that people can easily do basic research – the Website, Instagram, LinkedIn, and Glassdoor.
 I don’t expect someone to reel off the entire website word for word, but at least spend 30mins having a look at us.

 Why should someone join Oyster?